 This unit is designed to be delivered with the Student’s Workbook to enhance the Sky Tower experience.
 The lessons are set out so that each warm up activity leads into the main activity in a fun and inclusive way.

 The Educator’s Guidebook has lesson plans that you can follow or use to supplement the unit you have.
 There is a formative and summative assessment to gauge student progress.

 At the end of your visit every student should feel a sense of achievement and reward, being empowered with the knowledge they have gained from the activities and experiences of your visit to Sky Tower.

 The easiest way to visit the Sky Tower with your class is to book a bus and get dropped off on the Victoria Street West forecourt.

-When you arrive, please follow the signs to the Sky Tower entrance.
+When you arrive, please follow the signs to the Sky Tower ticketing desk to check-in.
 Here you will be greeted by a member of our team who will sign in your class.

-The rest of the of the time will be spent up the Sky Tower working through the Students Workbook.
+The rest of the time will be spent up the Sky Tower working through the Student’s Workbook

 Sky Tower recommends a supervision ratio of one adult to every six to eight children aged up to 14 years.
 For the most effective class size, we recommend groups comprise 60 people or less.

 Students will be required to carry any belongings they bring with them at all times.
 We suggest that schoolbags are left at school/on the bus, or shared between students.